gbertonha/ciandt-hackathon-g5/README.md

 ### Run Web UI on your local machine
 You can validate your Web UI at any time by running it on your local computer before deploying to Firebase hosting. make sure you are in the web-ui folder and run the command below.
-Depending on which group you belong to change the project name.
+Depending on which group you belong to change the project-id to the project id of your group.
-Available project are:
+Available project-id's are:

 ciandt-hackathon-g1

 ciandt-hackathon-g2

 ciandt-hackathon-g3

 ciandt-hackathon-g4

 ```
-firebase serve --project ciandt-hackathon-g1
+firebase serve --project [project-id]
 ```

 ### Deploy Web UI to Firebase hosting
 After checking on your local computer, you can deploy your application to Firebase hosting and make it available online:

 ```
-firebase deploy --only hosting
+firebase deploy --only hosting --project [project-id]
 ```
 After deploying, it should be available from the following URL address (depending on your group number):
 https://ciandt-hackathon-g1.firebaseapp.com